R6RoundTable/r6roundtable-site/index.md

 description: A community of Rainbow Six cosplayers!

 links:
-    - title: "🏆 **Charity Tournament** 2024"
+    - title: "🏆 **Charity Tournament** 2025"
-      link: /tournament/2024
+      link: /tournament/2025
-      description: Learn more about our charity tournament on August 17-18, 2024!
+      description: Learn more about our charity tournament on August 16 and 17, 2025!
     - title: Join our **Discord Server**
       link: /discord
       description: "r6roundtable.com/discord"